 - Lack of co-workers to help you during emergencies.

-- Lack of sound sleep that is essential during pregnancy.
+- Lack of sound sleep that is essential for healthy fetal development during pregnancy.

 - More work, especially at night, will lead to stress.

 - Loud noise of people or machines at night is disturbing.